wesbos/es6-articles/18-1 - Destructuring Objects.md

 console.log(twitter, facebook); // logs the 2 variables
 ```

-Notice how we destructyre `wes.links.social` and not just `wes`?
+Notice how we destructure `wes.links.social` and not just `wes`?
 That is important because we are destructuring a few levels deep.